knpuniversity/rest/knpu/episode1/error-404-json.rst

 First, make ``$type`` optional.
 Then, if nothing is passed, set it to ``about:blank``.
 Next, Silex's ``Response`` class has a nice map of status codes and their short description.
-We can use to get a consistent title.
+We can use it to get a consistent title.

 Back in ``configureListeners``, the rest is exactly like before: use ``ApiProblem`` to create a ``JsonResponse`` and set the ``application/problem+json`` ``Content-Type``